Ramlan Ibrahim

-Datuk Seri Ramlan bin Ibrahim (born 6 January 1957) is a current member of the Election Commission of Malaysia and a former Secretary-General of the Ministry of Foreign Affairs of Malaysia.
+Ramlan bin Ibrahim (born 6 January 1957) is a current member of the Election Commission of Malaysia and a former Secretary-General of the Ministry of Foreign Affairs of Malaysia.
 He is the 15th person to hold the post since the establishment of the Ministry in 1956.

 A career diplomat, Ramlan was previously the country's Permanent Representative to the United Nations in New York.
 His stint in New York coincided with Malaysia's membership to the United Nations Security Council, as one of its ten non-permanent members.

 Early life and education

-Ramlan was born in Penang, a state in the north of Malaysia, in 1957.
+Ramlan was born in Penang, a state in Northern Malaysia, in 1957.

 He obtained a bachelor's degree from the National University of Malaysia (UKM), and a Masters in International Relations from Webster University.

 Career

 Ramlan entered the Administrative and Diplomatic Service of Malaysia in 1983.
 His first posting was as Second Secretary to the Embassy of Malaysia in Jakarta in 1988.
 Two years later, he was reassigned to the Embassy of Malaysia in the Netherlands, but as First Secretary.
 In 1994, Ramlan returned to the headquarters and was assigned to the Europe Division.
-It was not long before the Ministry sent him on another posting - this time as the Chargé d'Affaires ad interim in the Embassy of Malaysia in Zagreb, Croatia.
+It was not long before the Ministry sent him on another posting, this time as the chargé d'affaires ad interim in the Embassy of Malaysia in Zagreb, Croatia.

 He returned three years later, in 2000, to become the Principal Assistant Secretary at the Division of South East Asia.
 The following year, Ramlan was appointed as Deputy High Commissioner to Singapore.

-His first posting as an Ambassador was to Bosnia Herzegovina, in 2004.
-When he returned to the Ministry in 2006, he was appointed as the Undersecretary of the Americas Division, before becoming Undersecretary of South East Asia Division in quick succession.
+His first posting as an ambassador was to Bosnia and Herzegovina in 2004.
+When he returned to the Ministry in mid-2006, he was appointed as the Undersecretary of the Americas Division before becoming Undersecretary of the South East Asia Division in quick succession.

-In 2009, Ramlan was again appointed Ambassador of Malaysia - this time to the Republic of Korea.
-His return from Korea in 2013 saw him heading the Bilateral Department, the second-highest post in the Malaysian foreign service.

-His services were needed elsewhere however, and in April 2015, Ramlan was appointed as Malaysia's Permanent Representative to the United Nations in New York.
+In 2009, Ramlan was again appointed Ambassador of Malaysia, this time to the Republic of Korea.
+In Korea, he headed the Bilateral Department, the second-highest post in the Malaysian foreign service, in 2013.
+In April 2015, Ramlan was appointed as Malaysia's Permanent Representative to the United Nations in New York.
 Malaysia was at the time a member of the Security Council, thus Ramlan was also Malaysia's Permanent Representative in the Council, the highest decision-making organ of the United Nations.
-Malaysia became President of the Security Council twice, in April 2015 and August 2016.
-As Ambassador, Ramlan presided over those meetings, only relinquishing the responsibility when the Deputy Prime Minister or Foreign Minister was in New York for the session.